amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_VALIDATION.md

     return penalty
 ```

 The `normalize=True` flag divides the summed penalty by the number of completed tasks, preventing the total constraint from growing unboundedly as tasks accumulate.
+The training loop calls this helper without passing the argument, so it falls back to the default (`True`) and the penalty is always averaged; the `NORMALIZE_PENALTY` config flag is not currently wired into the loop.
 The total loss during task `t` is:

 ```
 L_total = L_cross_entropy + (λ / 2) * (1/T) * Σ_{i<t} Σ_j F_j^i (θ_j - θ*_j^i)²